 Felony murder is the most severe homicide charge an individual can face in California.
 Under SB-1437, the new law requires the prosecution to prove that an individual qualifies for a felony murder charge under specific conditions.
 Felony murder can apply when the accused killed someone else while committing or attempting to commit a felony when the accused aided or abetted the killing of another person.
 Likewise, it can apply if the accused otherwise acted as a major participant in killing another person.
 It’s also possible for the accused to face felony murder charges if the victim was a police officer on active duty.

-If you believe that you or a loved one qualifies for a sentence reduction under SB-1437, consult an attorney as soon as possible.
+If you believe that you or a loved one qualifies for a sentence reduction under SB-1437, consult a criminal defense attorney as soon as possible.
 Your attorney can help you navigate the complex legal statutes you will need to reference as you compile your petition and prepare you for the resentencing hearing that will follow your petition.
-You will need to reference the details of your original case that prove that you qualify for resentencing, such as lack of intent or the fact that you did not actively participate in the death in question.\
+You will need to reference the details of your original case that prove that you qualify for resentencing, such as lack of intent or the fact that you did not actively participate in the death in question.

 The Law Offices of James E. Silverstein can provide the legal guidance you need to navigate the new SB-1437 law.
 Felony murder penalties can mean years in prison, and securing a change to your sentence under SB-1437 could mean release from prison much sooner than your original sentence would allow.
 Our team will carefully review the details of your original case and help you determine your eligibility for resentencing under this new law.
 If you are ready to discuss your potential resentencing under SB-1437, contact us today to learn more about how we can help with the process.